thisismypassport/shrinko8/README.md

 There are command line [options](#minify-options) to choose how aggressively to minify, as well as what metric (compressed size or character count) to focus on minifying.

 It's recommended to combine minification with conversion to png (as seen in the examples below), as Shrinko8 is able to compress code better and can thus fit carts into pngs that Pico-8 cannot.

+If your goal is to save a larger number of tokens, you can do so via [Parens-8](#saving-tokens-via-parens-8)

 ## To minify your p8 cart: